replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 ## Secret Collectors

 There are several secrets that are critical to Harbor running successfully.
-We can use collectors to gather the information we need to know necessary secrets are present, and in some case their values.
+We can use collectors to gather the information we need to know if the necessary secrets are present, and in some case their values.
 We start with a few secrets that its safe to know the value of, like TLS certificates which are essentially public.

-Add these values after the `logs` collector in the file `harbor-support-bundle.yaml`.

 ```
     - secret: